Garrett-R/gender_bender/README.md

 ## Gender Bender

-You can flip the gender of or a string or eBook (only works with the epub format).
+This library allows you to flip the gender of or a string or eBook (only works with the `epub` format).
 The motivation was to be able to examine gender norms in a fun way.

-To use the `epub` format, I recommend the open-source Calibre reader or the Kobo.
+To use the `epub` format, I recommend the Calibre reader or the Kobo.

-The script will need help flipping the names (but will provide a suggestion each time for conevenience).
+### Book collection

+**TODO**

+The script has been run on these books already, found in the examples directory:

+> Olivia Twist
+> Of Mice and Women
+> Charlie's Web
+> John Eyre
+> Danielle Copperfield
+> Dawn Quixote
+> Bob's Adventures in Wonderland
+> Francinestein / Fannystein / Francescastein

 ### Usage
 _Python 3 only_